Salgaocar FC: Youth teams and grassroot programs

 Salgaocar FC has its various youth sides, which have competed in youth leagues of India.
 Its U-19 team has previously participated in various editions of Elite League India/I-League U-19, since its inauguration in 2008.
+In 2014, the U19 team won Nagaradakshya United Cup in Kolhapur, defeating Dempo in final.
 In December 2008, Salgaocar U-15 side defeated Raghav Football Club of Gurgaon 2–0 to win the India leg of the fourth (Under-15) Manchester United Premier Cup and earned the right to represent the country in the world finals in Manchester, England.

 Salgaocar FC organised three Grassroots Festival through the course of the year to commemorate "AFC Grassroots Day".
 Children from the club's community outreach program, budding footballers from the club's U-10 and U-12 teams and kids from the club's three partner schools, participated in those festivals.
+Youth team of Salgaocar reached semi-finals of U-18 I-League in 2017.
 They launched their grassroots football programme for the youth league of Goa ahead of the 2018–19 season.